 - VHF scanners

-Some appliances may be used when the crew indicates do so after the aircraft takes-off and until the aircraft starts descending.
-They have to be switched off when the crew indicates so for security purposes:
+Some appliances may be used when the crew announces that Passengers may do so after the aircraft takes-off and until the aircraft begins descending.
+All devices muat be turned off when the crew indicates for security purposes:

 - Portable computers

 - Recorders/ audio and video players (MP3 players, CD and/or cassette players, etc.)

 - video cameras, cassette players, electronic games (video games)

 Mobile phones may be used only under the following conditions:

 - When the aircraft is on the ground and doors are open.